dananjayavr/mes_wk_5_cli/README.md

 This port uses NUCLEO-F439ZI board and one of its UARTs connected to the Virtual COM port.
 No additional hardware is necessary (apart from a micro USB cable to connect the board to the computer).

+Use your preferred serial terminal software with the following settings: 115200 baud, 8N1, no flow.

 > Note: In this project, the `Src/retarget.c` contains redefinitions of standard I/O functions to use UART.
 However, the reusable library port uses API calls from ST's HAL for data reception, instead of a built-in C functions such as `scanf()`.

 Build instructions for the project can be found from the section  *Prerequisites* and beyond.